NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 > MIT license

 ## Has programming language
 Comprises both programming (coding) language used for the implementation of the entry and the programming languages supported by the entry.
+We still do not have a controlled vocabulary, so if you type a new language, which wasn't previously in BIII.eu, it will create a new node with that name.

 ## is compatible with
+A link to an existing software node in BIII.eu for which the tool was not originally developed, but that can be called from.

 ## Supported image dimension
 A discrete attribute value that defines with which image dimensions the tool can be used.
 The four discrete values are ``2D``, ``3D``, ``Multi-channel`` and `` time-series``.
-OBSERVATION: Note that some may understand there is an overlap with these values, for a 2D RGB image would also be a Multi-channel image and a 3D image could be a 2D + time-series image, etc.
+OBSERVATION: Some may understand there is an overlap with these values, for a 2D RGB image would also be a Multi-channel image and a 3D image could be a 2D + time-series image, etc.

 ## Interaction level
+A discrete attribute value that defines the interaction level between user and the tool.
+There are four discrete values, which are:

+``Automated`` a tool that returns the output with a single command call (selection in a GUI) that may oy mayu not accept definition of parameters.

+``Manual``

+``Semi-automated``a tool that requires multiple calls or user interactions in order to deliver the output.
+For example, tracing filaments individually until all filaments of an image are traced or identifying central points of cells in order to segment them.
+The interaction may occur prior to the execution of the tool or several times while the tool is being used (e.g. [Simple Neurite Tracer](http://biii.eu/simple-neurite-tracer))

+``I do not know``